TechBrenda/react-redux-react-router-es6/README.md

 mapStateToProps has an optional second parameter "ownProps" which are the props for the component that are not in Redux state.

 mapDispatchToProps determines what actions are available on props for a component.
 If you omit it, the component gets a dispatch prop injected automatically.

+## Mock API

+A mock API is great for early UI development.
+It keeps you from being so dependent on having real data and a functioning API set up during early development.

+- Start before the API exists (must first agree on shape of data)
+- Independence from API and database development
+- Backup plan in case database or network is down
+- Ultra-fast
+- Test slowness - can use setTimeout to simulate network lag
+- Aids testing since only the API address will change, not the code

+Point to the real API later and make adjustments as needed.
+You don't have to wait on the API to be fully implemented to see if you can develop something in the UI.
+You can set environment variables to switch between real API and mock API for future development.

+Using JSON Server as mock API.

+### Scripts

+The start:api script runs JSON Server.
+The prestart:api runs the script that loads mockData.js into db.json.
+Because of the "pre" prefix, prestart:api will automatically run before start:api.

+When running custom npm scripts you need the "run" keyword in the command:

+`npm run start:api`

+Use `run-p` in a script to run multiple npm scripts in parallel.
+This command comes with npm-run-all package.
+Rename the existing start script to "start:dev" then create a new "start" script that runs both start:dev and start:api.
+Since run-p script uses "start", it doesn't need the "run" keyword.

+`npm start`

+By using run-p, both processes will output to the same console.

+## Thunk

+Thunk: a function that wraps an expression to delay its evaluation.

+A thunk is a function that returns a function.
+Thunk is a computer science term, and it not limited to Redux or JavaScript.

+Anything impure (side effects) is wrapped in a thunk.
+Later that thunk will be invoked by middleware to cause the effect.
+By transferring all side effects to running at the same point in the Redux loop, the rest of the app stays relatively pure.

+Redux thunks receive dispatch as the first parameter.
+A second, optional parameter is getState which can provide conditions for performing the dispatch conditionally.

+You can handle actions asynchronously without middleware, but Redux-Thunk passes dispatch in for you.
+If you didn't use middleware, your components would have to know whether an action is synchronous or asynchronous.
+When using Thunk middleware, your component code does not have to change, and Thunk adds the dispatch for you.